A construction of the rough path above fractional Brownian motion using Volterra's representation: General case

 Notice that in the expression above, we made use of the notation introduced at the beginning of the current section, and for $i=1,\ldots,n$, we assume $\tau_i=s$ or $t$.
 We concentrate our efforts now in proving (\ref{eq:def-Q}).

 Let us further decompose $Q$ into $Q=Q^{1}+Q^{2}$, where

-Notice that in $Q^{1}_{st}$ we have assumed the $\tau_{i}=t$ for all $i$, since otherwise this term vanishes.
-Moreover, the term $Q^{1}_{st}$ can be handled using the properties of the multiple Stratonovich integrals established in Lemma \ref{lem1}, and applying the estimate obtained in Lemma \ref{lem:bnd-K-1}.
-This yields easily the relation $\be[(Q_{st}^{1})^2]\lesssim (t-s)^{2nH}$.
+as in the proof of Lemma \ref{lem:bnd-K-2}.
+Notice that in $Q^{1}_{st}$ we have assumed that $\tau_{i}=t$ for all~$i$, since otherwise this term vanishes.
+Moreover, the term $Q^{1}_{st}$ can be handled using the properties of the multiple Stratonovich integrals established in Lem\-ma~\ref{lem1}, and applying the estimate obtained in Lemma \ref {lem:bnd-K-1}.
+This yields easily the relation $\be [(Q_{st}^{1})^2]\lesssim(t-s)^{2nH}$.

 Concerning $Q^{2}_{st}$, one can write $Q^{2}_{st}=\sum_{j=1}^{n}B_{st}^{j}$ where